- Submit applications and enquiries and correspondence by email as the building in which we work is now closed and delays will be inevitable.

 The Government sets the Planning Application Fees that apply across the country.
 As of 17 January 2018 planning application fees increase by 20%, as set by the national Government.
 The fees support improvements to the planning service.

 New fees will also be introduced for Permission in Principle applications and for applications for planning permission following the removal of permitted development rights through Article 4 directions or by condition.

-Payments can be made using: the planning portal, contacting the Worcestershire Hub on 01905 722233, visiting our Customer Service Centre at 89 The High Street, or sending a cheque to: The Guildhall, High Street, Worcester, WR1 2EY
+Payments can be made using: the planning portal, contacting the Worcestershire Hub on 01905 722233, or sending a cheque to: The Guildhall, High Street, Worcester, WR1 2EY

 For further information on a wider range of planning fees, please use the following links